OriginChain docs

 Active-active cross-region replication.
 Enterprise - contact sales.

-Add-ons attach to any tier and bill on the next invoice.
+Add-ons attach to any configuration and bill on the next invoice.
 Toggle on or off from the console at any time; line items prorate to the day.

 Provisioning